Cantonese salted fish: Film

 The Hong Kong blockbuster Shaolin Soccer references salted fish in the line "If we don't have any dreams in life, we will look like a salted fish."
 This line became so popular in Hong Kong that it has been mistaken for a traditional Chinese saying, even being cited in publications as such.

 Health concerns and cancer warning

+Several studies have identified N-nitrosamines (a volatile organic compound) as being a carcinogenic to humans and laboratory animals.
+This compound is found in an array of dried foods (ie; meats, milk powders, soup bases, etc), including salt-dried fish.

 Extensive research has been done over the past half century drawing strong links between consumption of the fish with nasopharyngeal cancer, an otherwise extremely rare cancer.
 Health and cancer associations classify the salted fish as a Group 1 Carcinogen, including The Hong Kong Centre for Food Safety itself.

 The epidemic of nasopharyngeal cancer is significantly higher in populations which consume large quantities of the salted fish, which, in descending order are: China, Indonesia, Vietnam, India, and Malaysia.
 Because of the abnormally high prevalence in Southern China, with Guandong province and Hong Kong reporting some of the highest incidences in the world, it has been called "The Cantonese Cancer."